Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Step #1 – Have a Plan

-How are you going to support yourself while your building the skill set needed to make a living as a filmmaker?
+How are you going to support yourself while you’re building the skill set needed to make a living as a filmmaker?
 Not having this plan is by far the biggest mistakes I see filmmakers make.
-Without a plan your dead in the water. and MAKING A FILM AND WINNING SUNDANCE IS NOT A F*CKING PLAN!!
-Yes there are the lottery ticket winners but they are the exception not the rule.
+Without a plan, you’re dead in the water. and MAKING A FILM AND WINNING SUNDANCE IS NOT A F*CKING PLAN!!
+Yes, there are the lottery ticket winners but they are the exception, not the rule.

 I choose editing, post-production and directing commercials and music videos as a way I put food on the table.
 That path was not an easy one but I learned so many skills along the way that I can put into my creative work.
 The more I know, the more dangerous of a filmmaker I become.

 Find something you can do for a long time that will support your creative aspirations and if all possible find work within the film business.
 Work for free at first if you need to, hustle, learn, and grow.
 It ain’t easy but if it was everyone would do it.

 Step #2 – Learn as Much about Every Aspect of Making a Film as You Can

 Don’t learn just the sexy creative stuff.
 Cameras, film gear, post-production, working with actors, directing techniques, writing, and visual effects are all sexy areas of the film business.